 Alcohol dependence is when your body becomes physically dependent on alcohol to function normally.
 Alcohol dependence usually develops when you frequently drink alcohol above the healthy level.

-After some time, the body becomes used to the presence of alcohol in the body and begins to adapt its natural production of certain chemicals in response.
+After some time, the body becomes used to the presence of alcohol in the system and begins to adapt its natural production of certain chemicals in response.
 If you suddenly stop drinking, you typically experience withdrawal symptoms until your body readjusts.
 In some cases, these symptoms can be life-threatening.

 Alcohol addiction, also known as alcoholism, refers to the compulsive seeking and drinking of alcohol despite any negative consequences.
 Characterized by physical changes in the brain, addiction causes strong urges to drink alcohol that can be difficult to resist.

 Addiction is a distinct psychological and behavioral phenomenon.
 It is possible to abuse and be dependent on alcohol without being addicted.